UDT-ITF/website/source/presentation/index.md

 }
 ```

+> This bit can be deleted, surely?
+Aside from the fact that these aren't our APIs, we don't yet have more than one version of any of ours.
+Or perhaps we should be making the same sort of statement about our APIs and their future versions, even though we only have two APIs and one version of each.
 For cross-version consistency, this specification defines the following values for the `type` or `@type` property for backwards compatibility with other IIIF APIs.
 Future versions of these APIs will define their own types.
 These `type` values are necessary extensions for compatibility of the older versions.

 | Value                | Specification |